Going back to the notes that my grandmother had written in her cookbook, I found a little paper with the recipe for Poulet Marengo.Jump to Recipe

 - 1 cup chicken broth

 - First chop the shallot and the parsley.
 Season the chicken with pepper and salt and then dredge in flour.

 - Bake the chicken parts with the skin downside in a generous amount of olive oil in a large skillet just until until both sides light golden (not fully cooked).
 Place them back to a plate and leave aside.

-- Place the chicken back into the skillet and on top pour the chicken stock and add the tomatoes.
+- Add the tomato paste and mix well.
+Place the chicken back into the skillet and on top pour the chicken stock and add the tomatoes.
 Let it cook for about 1 hour on low heath and covered with a lid.
 Flip the chicken part sides about 2-3 times.